zijianhuang/nmce/README.md

 # NMCE Projects

-The projects of Angular Material Components Extensions are to deliver a set of reusable Angular codes and [Angular Material](https://material.angular.io/) Extensions, targeting complex business applications with rich data structures, intensive GUI and complex workflows.
+The projects of Angular Material Components Extensions are to deliver a set of reusable Angular codes and [Angular Material UI Component Library](https://material.angular.io/) Extensions, targeting complex business applications with rich data structures, intensive GUI and complex workflows.

+## Demo
 [Demo Sites](https://zijianhuang.github.io/nmce/en/) in [various locales](https://zijianhuang.github.io/nmce/).

+## Projects
+* [nmce-func](https://www.npmjs.com/package/nmce-func): Common functions used in business applications and the components and the services in this NMCE project.
+* nmce: A few sets of components and services based on [Angular Material Components](https://material.angular.io/components/categories).
+* nmce-html-editor: A few dialog services based on [@kolkov/angular-editor](https://github.com/kolkov/angular-editor), present a HTML editor in a dialog.
+* Nmce-json-diff: A simple dialog service based on [jsondiffpatch](https://github.com/benjamine/jsondiffpatch).
+* nmce-pipes: Common simple Angular pipes used in business applications.
+* nmce-directives: Common simple Angular directives used in business applications.
+* demoapp: A demo application demonstrating features of all above.

 ## Designs